shoter/ylperJ/README.md

 That's why i create Ylper-core project which is front-end independent library for my project.
 It added some more difficulty for me as I never used maven and multi modules projects but this is better design choice.

+### User can book several cars in given time frame but given car cannot be booked several times in same time frame (as per spec.)

 ## Challenges

 I also encountered some challenges which increased time of me battling with frameworks or other things.